 The Tory arrived Sep 1839 with Colonel William Wakefield of the New Zealand Company who made a dodgy land purchase from Te Ati Awa.
 Cuba was the NZ Company’s survey ship which arrived in Jan 1840.
-The first Pakeha immigrants arrived on the Aurora (22 Jan 1840), Oriental (31 Jan 1840), Duke of Roxburgh (7 Feb 1840), Bengal Merchant (21 Feb 1840) and ships continued to arrive thick and fast from then on.
+The first Pakeha immigrants arrived on the Aurora (22 Jan 1840), Oriental (31 Jan 1840), Duke of Roxburgh (7 Feb 1840), Bengal Merchant (21 Feb 1840) and ships continued to arrive in droves from then on.

 In 1894, not far from the site of the abandoned settlement of Britannia, Leila Adair made a balloon ascent from the Wellington Agricultural & Pastoral Association’s Showgrounds.

 Her new manager had a nifty plan, whereby spectators bought the shilling admission ticket as part of the train fare, thereby hoping to avoid “deadheads” who watched the exhibition from outside the grounds for free.
 Unfortunately, this plan ran into unforeseen problems when the inflation took longer than anticipated, forcing Leila to make a brief hurried ascent before the return train was due to depart.

 Nothing remains of the Showgrounds as the land was sold off for sections in 1904.
 The sections initially advertised for £140, were still being advertised a year later for £5 deposit with monthly instalments of £1.